 7th of January, the Start of 2019

 On the seventh of January, I, with some other students in my class, went on a secondary trip to the Time and Tide.
 We were met by Tricia Hall, who welcomed us and explained when the Elizabethan House Museum and the Toll House would be open.
-At that time, I was the only person working on the fishing game present — most of the others were interested in seeing the other locations which were closed at that time — and so Tricia led me down the Time and Tide’s boat’s cabin reproduction of the Lydia Eva.
+At that time, I was the only person working on the fishing game present — most of the others were interested in seeing the other locations which were closed at that time — and so Tricia led me down to the Time and Tide’s boat cabin reproduction of the Lydia Eva.

-She asked me how we’d been getting on with the fishing game, and I explained to her the project had been going well so far, informing her that the function was to simulate the traditional trawling techniques of the Lydia Eva and that, in the process of catching fish, one might also pick up items of historical interest of artefacts that are present in the Time and Tide museum itself.
+She asked me how we’d been getting on with the fishing game, and I explained to her the project had been going well so far, informing her that the function was to simulate the traditional trawling techniques of the Lydia Eva and that, in the process of catching fish, one might also pick up items of historical interest of artifacts that are present in the Time and Tide museum itself.

 She seemed pleased with what she’d heard, and we talked for a while about how finding the artifacts would make it “Not just about drawing the player into the game, but taking their interest to the rest of the museum.”
-She also mentioned it might be an idea to have only artefacts that were within a short distance of the Lydia Eva display, to prevent people from having to walk across the length of the museum to see what they had caught.
+She also mentioned it might be an idea to have only artifacts that were within a short distance of the Lydia Eva display, to prevent people from having to walk across the length of the museum to see what they had caught.